junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas is healing.
 Dean can't help noticing.

-Every time it swallows a monster's head or heart, its eyes would lighten up, and after that, some wounds and cuts would heal up -- even just slightly.
+Every time it swallows a monster's head or heart, its eyes would lighten up a little, and after that, some wounds and cuts would heal up -- even just a little bit.
 After a while, the gash on its leg becomes only a shallow scar, which goes away with the death of a pack of djinns.

 "Why don't we go hunting some bigger things?
 Bet they'll do you real nice and comfy."
-Wiping away the blood on his blade using the sleeve, Dean considers and asks.
+Wiping away the blood on his blade with the sleeve, Dean considers and asks.

 Cas narrows its eyes, questioning.

 Dean goes, "Eating makes man stronger, I get that.
 Souls or lives or whatever, you need them, don't you?
-I mean, I don't have many things on my calendar at this time of the year, and we mostly just wait for attacks to get to them.
-I was thinking, you obviously could get better a lot faster if you eat more, why don't we raid some monster nest and get them for you?
-Surely dine in tastes better than delivery?"
+I mean, I don't have many things on my calendar this time of the year, and we mostly just wait for attacks to get to them.
+I was thinking, you obviously could get better a lot faster if you eat more, why don't we raid some monster nests and get them for you?
+Surely dine-in tastes better than delivery?"

 Cas hesitates, not looking very fancy of the idea.

-Dean studies him, his eyes or whatever way he chooses to express himself lately, the way his head tilt or his paw moves.
+Dean studies him, his eyes or whatever way he chooses to express himself lately, the way his head tilts or his paw moves.
 "You get what I'm saying?"

 Cas nods once, but the muscle on his face furrows, closest thing to a human frown.

 "Why?
 You don't like it?"

-Cas looks up towards the distance, some other creatures are howling, and looks back at Dean, eyes flowing with concern.
+Cas looks up towards the distance, where some other creatures are howling, and looks back at Dean, eyes flowing with concern.

-"You're worrying about me."
-Realization hits him, Dean huffs a laugh, twisting his wrist to show off how he could juggle the blade around to kill whatever would stand in their ways.
+"You're worried about me."
+Understanding reaches him, Dean huffs a laugh, twisting his wrist to show off how he could juggle the blade around to kill whatever would stand in their ways.

 He pats the monster on the shoulder.
-"Don't worry, I'm a damn good hunter.
-'Sides, I have you in my back, don't I?"
+"Don't be, I'm a damn good hunter, in case you don't already know.
+That's my job -- was -- anyway, killing monsters, hunting things, until it ends up ugly like this.
+'Sides, I have you on my back, don't I?"

 Dean starts moving towards where the howling is the loudest.